 So, how can you tell if your winch solenoid is on the fritz?
 Here are some common symptoms to watch for:

-Clicking Sounds: Hearing a clicking noise when trying to operate the winch is a classic sign of a solenoid issue.
+- Clicking Sounds: Hearing a clicking noise when trying to operate the winch is a classic sign of a solenoid issue.
+Clicking noises often signal incomplete activation of solenoid contacts due to poor grounding or insufficient power.

 Tools and Materials Needed